AdamWestbrook/adamwestbrook.github.io/_posts/2018-02-18-showyourwork.md

 Something I wish happened more was for people who *have* built a big audience, to pull others up with them.
 To use their platform to shine a light on those still in the dark.

 I don't have a big audience at all, but if I can, I want to use it do that.
-So earlier this month emailed my supporters [on Patreon](http://patreon.com/adamwestbrook) and readers on [newsletter](http://delve.us3.list-manage2.com/subscribe?u=fbdf243a58d8ca92a873f374a&id=48e919b1c4) and asked "[what are you working on right now?](https://www.patreon.com/posts/what-are-you-on-16813580)"
+So earlier this month I emailed my supporters [on Patreon](http://patreon.com/adamwestbrook) and readers on [newsletter](http://delve.us3.list-manage2.com/subscribe?u=fbdf243a58d8ca92a873f374a&id=48e919b1c4) and asked "[what are you working on right now?](https://www.patreon.com/posts/what-are-you-on-16813580)"

 I received dozens of replies and the diversity was incredible: books, comics, businesses, even a philosophical movement.